-Our team of in-house train ticket saving enthusiasts have created an independent cheaper train tickets guide, packed full of useful ticket related information and resourceful links to related sites along with the tips and tricks on how to save on average 83% of your normal train ticket fare.
+Our team of travel research specialists have created an independent guide to help consumers find cheaper train tickets, packed full of useful rail related information and resourceful links to help you find a bargain rail fare, with our guide you could save on average 83% of your normal rail fare.

-With the worrying UK economy and huge national debts, finding a cheaper train ticket is essential for cutting travel costs and saving money.
+With the worrying UK economy and mountain national debts, finding a cheaper train ticket is essential for cutting travel costs and saving money.

 Below we have explained the hidden methods on how to find the cheapest fare possible for your journey, using several different techniques which you can try on your existing train route’s, whether its your journey to work or a weekend away you will find at least one method which works best for your travel requirements.